BroadcomMFD/code4z/README.md

 Code4z extensions utilize language servers that are fully compatible with the [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specification).
 Additional editor extensions simplify your common workflows and enable you to work with COBOL and HLASM code in the same way you work with other languages in Visual Studio Code.

-With the Code4z extension pack you can:
+The Code4z extension pack provides a modern mainframe programming experience and includes:

-- Utilize syntax highlighting, real time syntax validation and content assist when editing COBOL and HLASM code.
-- Utilize graphical visualization of program flow for COBOL programs.
+- **Language support** for IBM Enterprise COBOL 6.0 and high-level assembler language.
+The COBOL Language Support and HLASM Language Support extensions provide syntax highlighting, syntax validation and content assist when editing COBOL and HLASM code.
+You can also configure COBOL Language Support to automatically download your copybooks from the mainframe.
+The COBOL Control Flow application provides graphical visualization of program flow for COBOL programs.
-- Automatically retrieve COBOL copybooks from the mainframe.
-- Trace HLASM macros.
+- **Data editing and file management** of mainframe data sets.
+With Zowe Explorer you can allocate, copy, rename and edit mainframe data sets in VS Code and save them to the mainframe.
+The Data Editor for Mainframe extension further allows you to edit VSAM data sets, apply record layouts, and filter records using selection criteria.
+- **Testing tools** for CICS and Batch programs.
+The Debugger for Mainframe extension lets you debug CICS and Batch applications written in COBOL.
+With Abend Analyzer for Mainframe you can view abend reports and symbolic data.
+The HLASM Language Support extensions also lets you trace Assembler macros interactively.
-- Retrieve, browse and search Endevor elements.
+- **Source code management** integrated with Endevor.
+Using the Explorer for Endevor extension you can retrieve, browse and search Endevor elements in your IDE.
-- Access z/OS Datasets and z/OS Unix file systems, and submit JCLs.
-- View and edit VSAM data sets using layouts and selection criteria.
-- Debug COBOL code for CICS and Batch applications.
-- View abend reports and symbolic data for CICS and Batch programs.
-- View and download job output.
-- Issue TSO and MVS commands.
+- **Mainframe operations** including issuing TSO and MVS commands and submitting JCLs.

 ## What’s New
 * 2022-04-XX - New extensions [Abend Analyzer for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.abend-analyzer) (version 1.0.0) and [Data Editor for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.data-editor-for-mainframe) (version 1.0.0) added to the Code4z package.